Many of your questions can be answered on this page.

 What supplies should I bring?
 Does the institute provide anything?

-You should bring pens, paper, a flash/jump drive, a fan, an Ethernet cable, twin long (80 inches x 36 inches) sheets, a blanket, towels, casual attire, an umbrella, a power/extension cord, a light jacket, toiletries, etc. Some students also bring a tub to carry home their evidence if applicable.
-Most students also choose to bring a laptop.
-You are NOT required to bring any supplies, we merely advise you to do so.
+You should bring pens, paper, a flash/jump drive, a fan, an Ethernet cable, twin long (80 inches x 36 inches) sheets, a blanket, towels, casual attire, an umbrella, a power/extension cord, a light jacket, toiletries, etc. Students should have a laptop and cell phone with them at camp.

 How will I get my evidence home?